Mad Catz: History

-1989–2000
+Origin

+1989–2000: Early days

-Mad Catz was founded in 1989.
-It focused on accessories such as control pads, memory cards, connection cables, headphones and other human interface devices for the PC and various video game consoles.
+Mad Catz, Inc. was initially founded in 1989 in Toronto, Canada.
+It focused on accessories such as control pads, screen mangifers, memory cards, connection cables, steering wheels, dust covers, joypads, power adapters, flight sticks, light guns, carrying cases, headphones and other human interface devices for the PC and various video game consoles.
 Mad Catz also published console game titles, such as Real World Golf 1 and 2, MC Groovz Dance Craze and Pump It Up.

-Mad Catz Interactive, Inc. was incorporated under the Canada Business Corporations Act on August 25, 1993.
-The company was acquired in 2000 by the Toronto-based GTR Group, Inc. for a purchase cost of US$33.3 million, along with Games Trader (which collected and sold previously played and republished games) and ZapYou.com (which focused on e-commerce solutions).
+Separately, in 1993, a company called Patch Ventures, Inc was founded.

+In 1994, Patch Ventures acquired a company called Legacy Manufacturing, and renamed itself Legacy Storage Systems.
+In 1995, the assets of bankrupt Rexon were acquired by Legacy.
+In 1996, Legacy changed its name to Tecmar Technologies International(TTI).
+At this time, Legacy's primary line of business was the Tecmar brand of data storage accessories.
+This did not last long.

+Over the period of 1998 to 2000, the company changed its focus.
+It: